eclipse/che-theia-terminal-extension/README.md

 Script builds server side binary inside docker container and save binary to the "machine-exec-server" directory.

 ## Developing server side
-You change server side in the machine-exec server directory.
-To format code use:
+To format code use command:

     go fmt ./...

 To recompile code you can use compile.sh script:

     ./compile.sh

-You can see list used go-lang dependencies in the Gopkg.toml file.
+You can see list go-lang dependencies in the Gopkg.toml file, source code of this dependencies saved in the "vendor" directory.
+To manually update this dependencies use:

+    dep ensure

 # Getting started client side